UrekD/Steam-Workshop-Monitor/README.md

 Downloadn the repo and extract to an empty folder
 Open a CLI ex.
 CMD,PS,GitBash in the directory pip3 install -r requirements.txt
-#Change vars on lines 10-15 of WorkshopMonitor.py
+#Edit info in .env
 python3 WorkshopMonitor.py
 #Wait till config fills then ctrl+c
-#Comment out line 13 and start again
+#Comment out l5 in .env
 python3 WorkshopMonitor.py
 ```
 # Commands